Pune city, rural areas may see Covid restrictions easing as test positivity rate comes down

 Level-1 (TPR of five and oxygen-bed occupancy of less than 25 per cent) will have the least restrictions while Level-5 (TPR more than 20 and oxygen-bed occupancy greater than 75 per cent) will have the most.

-Administrative units with TPR of five and oxygen-bed occupancy between 25 and 40 per cent fall under Level-2.
-Those with TPR between five and 10 and oxygen bed occupancy greater than 40 per cent fall under Level-3.
-Areas with TPR between 10 and 20 and oxygen-bed occupancy greater than 60 come under Level-4.
+Administrative units with TPR of 5 and oxygen-bed occupancy between 25 and 40 per cent fall under Level-2.
+Those with TPR between 5 and 10 and oxygen bed occupancy greater than 40 per cent fall under Level-3.
+Areas with TPR between 10 and 20 and oxygen-bed occupancy greater than 60 per cent come under Level-4.

-Every Thursday, the public health department would declare the number of oxygen beds occupied at the state level as well as test positivity rate and oxygen-bed occupation in each district.
-Thereafter, the district disaster management authority would decide which level of restrictions should be imposed in each administrative unit.
+Every Thursday, the Public Health department declares the number of oxygen beds occupied at the state level as well as test positivity rate and oxygen-bed occupation in each district.
+Thereafter, the district disaster management authority decides which level of restrictions should be imposed in each administrative unit.

 If there is any change to the level of restrictions, it will come into effect from the following Monday.
-However, the decision whether or not to open an area lies with the local administration which may consider other factors too.
+However, the decision on whether or not to open an area lies with the local administration, which may consider other factors too.

-A senior officer in the administration said that administrative units may not go for reducing the restrictions so they may err on the side of caution.
-Also, the final deliberations on this topic may take place at the Covid-19 review meeting under Deputy Chief Minister Ajit Pawar scheduled for Friday, he said.
+A senior officer in the administration said the administrative units may remain cautious and not ease any more restrictions.
+Also, the final deliberations on this issue may take place at the Covid-19 review meeting under Deputy Chief Minister Ajit Pawar scheduled for Friday, he said.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines